 These are the banned Pokémon for Ranked Series 8:

 - The following legendary Pokémon: Mewtwo, Lugia, Ho-Oh, Kyogre, Groudon, Rayquaza, Dialga, Palkia, Giratina, Reshiram, Zekrom, Kyurem, Xerneas, Yveltal, Zygarde, Cosmog, Cosmoem, Solgaleo, Lunala, Necrozma, Zacian, Zamazenta, Eternatus, and Calyrex.

 - The following mythical Pokémon: Mew, Celebi, Jirachi, Victini, Keldeo, Genesect, Diancie, Volcanion, Magearna, Marshadow, Zeraora, Meltan, Melmetal, and Zarude.

 Strongest Pokémon in Ranked Series 9

 Series 7 was dominated by new Pokémon introduced in The Crown Tundra DLC, including Regieleki and one of the new legendary horses, Glastrier.
 We expect these Pokémon to continue to be popular in Series 8.
-Plus, returning Pokémon such as Garchomp and Landorus will likely continue to be popular choices in ranked play, as will some of the strongest Pokémon banned in Series 6 like Incineroar, Dragapult, and Venusaur.
+Plus, returning Pokémon such as Garchomp and Landorus will likely continue to be popular choices in ranked play, as will some of the strongest Pokémon banned in Series 6 like Incineroar or Dragapult.